-An important part of starting a small business is understanding what your business does well, where it could use improvement, ways you can grow or boost your business, and things that may hurt your business in the future.
-The best way to analyze all of these elements is by performing a strength, weakness, opportunity, and threat (SWOT) analysis.
+An important step in building a successful small business is understanding what your business does well, where it can grow and improve, and the variables that pose a risk to your business in the future.
+The analysis of these elements is by performing a strength, weakness, opportunity, and threat (SWOT) analysis.

-In 2015, The Kroger Company had fiscal sales of $109.8 billion through its operation of more than 3,000 supermarkets and multi-department stores.
+Headquartered in Cincinnati, OH, Kroger had fiscal sales of $121.2 billion in 2018 through the operation of more than 2,760 supermarkets and multi-department stores.
 The Kroger brand operates under various grocery, convenience store, and jewelry banners, including Kroger, Ralphs, Dillons, Tom Thumb Food Stores, Turkey Hill Minit Markets, QuikStop, Fred Meyer Jewelers, and Littman Jewelers.
-The Kroger Company is also in the personal finance space with a joint venture with U.S. Bank.
+Kroger is also a player in the personal finance space, cultivating an ongoing joint venture with U.S. Bank.

-This demonstrates how a SWOT analysis works.
-Typically presented in a matrix format, a full scale SWOT analysis would uncover five to 10 points in each category to fully explore the business' logistical processes in greater depth than the example featured above.
+Typically presented in a matrix format, a full SWOT analysis would uncover five to ten points in each of the four categories, and would explore the business' logistical processes in greater depth than the example featured above.

 While your small business almost certainly doesn't have the reach or diversification of a corporation like Kroger, the consideration of your strengths and weaknesses in the context of broader economic threats and opportunities is still extremely helpful.
 If you want to raise money to grow your operation, or just want to develop an air-tight business plan, a SWOT analysis is essential for contextualizing the competition, future, and potential exit strategies for your venture.